Martin-Muraskovas/tech258_cloud/what_is_cloud/readme.md

 * CapEx (Capital Expenditures): Upfront costs like buying servers.

 ### How do they relate to the cloud?
-Cloud services are often OpEx due to recurring payments.
+- Cloud services are often OpEx due to recurring payments.
+- On-prem and private cloud are usually CapEx due to the upfront cost of resources like servers.

 ## Is moving to the cloud always cheaper?
 Moving to the cloud can be cost-effective but varies based on usage and management.
 For example, if servers are left on unnecessarily then extra money will be spent.